dewarian/web-app-from-scratch-2021/README.md

 # EXTERNAL DATA

+Kitsu is a modern anime discovery platform that helps you track the anime you're watching, discovering and socializing with other fans.
+This project predominantly focusses on the discovering part.

 Data is retrieved from the [Kitsu API](https://kitsu.docs.apiary.io/) Which uses the JSON:API specification.
 JSON:API is a specification for how a client should request resources be fetched or modified, and how a server should respond to the requests.

 The client sends a `GET` request to the API and retrieves an array of objects.